 Republican AGs have also fought against several examples of executive overreach, including: Obamacare, the EPA’s “WOTUS” rule; power plant mercury rules (Michigan v.
 EPA); Bureau of Land Management’s fracking rules; Expansion of background checks for firearms purchases; U.S. Fish and Wildlife Service prairie chicken designation; Denial of Keystone XL Pipeline permit; and the EPA “Sue and Settle” Strategy.

-Under the current leadership of RAGA Chairman, West Virginia Attorney General Patrick Morrisey, RAGA works with attorneys general across the country to support the rule of law, limited government, cooperative federalism, legal reform, free enterprise, aggressive crime fighting, equal opportunity, and the preservation of conservative values.
+Under the current leadership of RAGA Chairwoman, Arkansas Attorney General Leslie Rutledge, RAGA works with attorneys general across the country to support the rule of law, limited government, cooperative federalism, legal reform, free enterprise, aggressive crime fighting, equal opportunity, and the preservation of conservative values.

 Through robust candidate recruitment RAGA brings effective public servants to the office of AG and deepens our Party’s talent pool from which many future Governors and U.S. Senators will be drawn.
-Currently, three Republican U.S. Senators and two Republican Governors once served as their state’s attorney general.
-Pending President Trump’s nominations to his Cabinet, we will likely see some former Republican attorneys general serving in the current administration.
+Currently, three Republican U.S. Senators, three Republican Governors, and a member of President Trump’s Cabinet once served as their state’s attorney general.

 In 2016, all incumbent Republican attorneys general held their seat and two blue seats went our way.
 West Virginia Attorney General Patrick Morrisey won a hard-fought re-election against a self-funder.
 In addition, we welcomed two new AGs: Attorney General Curtis Hill of Indiana and Attorney General Josh Hawley of Missouri.
 Both are committed to defending the rule of law and protecting our constitutional values.
-Lastly, newly-elected Republican New Hampshire Governor Chris Sununu will appoint his state’s attorney general in the coming months, bringing our total to 29 Republican Attorneys General.
+Lastly, Republican New Hampshire Governor Chris Sununu appointed Gordon MacDonald as the state’s attorney general, bringing our total to 29 Republican Attorneys General.

 Looking back at the historic 2016 election year, Republican attorneys general are now committed to governing in a responsible and effective manner, fighting to protect free enterprise, our liberties and the Constitution.